Snowton/lost-and-found/README.md

 Remember: to restart the server (or database), do `sudo systemctl restart nginx` (or `mongodb` in the place of `nginx`).

 ### Site updates
-If the site itself needs to be updated, do `git pull origin master`.
+If the site itself needs to be updated, do `git pull origin master` in your repo.
 It might ask you to give it a merge message.

 Then run `ps` to see what the code of the `node` process is, and then kill it with `kill <process number>`.
 Then you can run `node` in the background again: `node app.js &`.